 All thematic partnerships in Horizon Europe can derive benefit from a successful development of EOSC as this will equip them with minimal, rigorous standards and protocols and maximum freedom of implementation to share and reuse data and other digital objects across relevant domains of research.
 As demonstrated in the case of the COVID-19 crisis, rapid open sharing of data greatly accelerates research and discovery, allowing an effective response to society's need.
-Interaction with many of these partnerships, in particular, challenge-driven ones, will thus increase the potential to bring value to researchers in Europe and beyond and to underpin and consolidate a European Research Area that is fit for the digital age.
+Interaction with many of these partnerships, in particular, challenge-driven ones, will thus increase the potential to bring value to researchers in Europe and beyond and to underpin to be submitted for approval by the partnersh and consolidate a European Research Area that is fit for the digital age.